hahaoeoe/TIL/Bioinformatics/NGS/NGS seq 흐름.md

    * The central red line is the median value

-   * The yellow box represents the inter-quartile range (25-75%)
+   * The yellow box represents the inter-quartile range (25-75%) .
+The upper and lower whiskers represent the 10th and 90th percentile scores.

    * The upper and lower whiskers represent the 10% and 90% points